-- Go to your local garden center to make your purchase, most offer an array of either traditional and organic products. *important to consider the benefits in using organic products over traditional products.
-Chemicals can have a significant negative impact on a local habitat.
+- Go to your local garden center to make your pesticide purchase.
+Most offer an array of either traditional or organic products. *It’s important to consider the benefits of using organic products over traditional products.
+Chemicals can have a significant negative impact on the local habitat.
 They can poison native species like pollinator bees and butterflies.
-They can also pollute the local environment like ground water and waterways and much more.*
+They can also pollute the local environment like groundwater, waterways, and much more.*

-You can find a many helpful resources on common pests at this Morton Arboretum article link.
+You can find many helpful resources on common pests at The Morton Arboretum.

 Chestnut Gall Wasp

 Chestnut Gall Wasp was first witnessed in the U.S. in the mid 1970s, imported on infested plant material.
 This small wasp lays its eggs in chestnut twig buds causing a gall.
 This gall significantly contorts growth in the spring.
 The damage inflicted by gall wasps can dramatically affect nut production.
 If you would like more information, check out this University of Florida IFAS link for a deep dive into the gall wasp.

 The best way to identify and treat Chestnut Gall Wasp is to take a sample and bring it to your local agriculture extension office.